jsecurity101/ETWInspector/README.md

 - [ ] Add support for enumeration of providers based off of event values
 - [ ] Add support to return the ETW provider's binary

+# Feedback
+If there are any features you would like to see, please don't hesitate to reach out.

+Thank you to the following people who were willing to test this tool and provide feedback:
+- Olaf Hartong
+- Matt Graeber